 02 Our needs

-“Community brings me all kinds of support, resources and opportunities.
+“Community brings me support, resources and opportunities.
 We exchange values and we need each other.”

 03 Our hopes

-“I hope my community could be more diverse, bring different people, opinions, and platform for access to different networks.”
+"More diverse, bring different people, opinions for access to different networks."

 04 Our concerns

-“I’m definitely willing to.
-I’m willing to offer my knowledge and experience for people need it.”
+"I'm willing to offer my knowledge and experience for people need it"

 Interview insights